JoelQ/testing-in-isolation/presentation.md

 ![](injection.jpg)

-^Part of the reason it was so easy to isolate in that test was because the collaborator was passed in as an argument
+^Part of the reason it was so easy to isolate the `Formatter` in that test was because the collaborator was passed in as an argument

 ^This is a technique known as dependency injection